stone84949/XTTS-RVC-UI/README.md

 # XTTS-RVC-UI

-This is a Fork of XTTS-RVC-UI that adds realtime typing, updates voice right away in the interface without pressing enter, and adds additional temperature and repetition penality sliders to adjust your voice.
+This is a Fork of XTTS-RVC-UI that adds realtime typing, updates voice right away if any changes are made in the interface, and adds additional temperature and repetition penality sliders to adjust your voice.

 Note: You can also separately adjust the xtts model's config.json top_k and top_p settings for further tweaking before starting the start.bat.
 Here is what I am using for that (experimental):

 "top_k": 70,
 "top_p": 0.95,

+Note2: When you finish typing if it didn't read the entire thing, you can simply press . or spacebar or backspace and it will read the entire sentence during a refresh within 1 or 2 seconds.
+I have found the best results by using Dragon Naturally Speaking and my microphone.
+Having it type in the box for me and using a "custom dragon command" word "erase" to erase the box.
+My dragon step-by-step command is like this, Steps: Control + A, Backspace" when myCommand "erase" is spoken.

 Original Repo Info: